 Can I delay enrollment at the UA beyond my high school graduation and still be considered for the Arizona Assurance Scholars Program?

 No. You will not be eligible for future participation in the program.
 You must enroll full-time at the UA in the fall semester immediately following your high school graduation.

 - Submit a Free Application for Federal Student Aid (FAFSA) by March 1st every year

 - Enroll in 12 units at the UA per semester

 - Be Federal Pell Grant eligible as determined by the FAFSA

 - Complete program expectations for Arizona Assurance Scholars Program

 - Continual enrollment at the UA

 If I have previously become ineligible for Arizona Assurance funding, but currently meet all other criteria, can I regain my Arizona Assurance funding?

-No. If you have not met the renewal criteria and have become ineligible for Arizona Assurance Scholars Program funding, you will not be able to regain Arizona Assurance funding in future terms even if you meet all other criteria.
-You will continue to remain eligible for Arizona Assurance Scholars Program services.
+No. If you have not met the renewal criteria and have become ineligible for Arizona Assurance Program funding, you will not be able to regain Arizona Assurance funding in future terms even if you meet all other criteria.
+You will continue to remain eligible for Arizona Assurance Program services.